shranjan/SPINACH/interp_frontend/prototype/Readme.txt.txt

-prototype for each tema member.
+prototype for each team member verified.